-- Press the buttons. - The camera will use the chosen search method to jump to an image. - To return to Single Image Playback, press the MENU button.
+- Press the + buttons. - The camera will use the chosen search method to jump to an image. - To return to Single Image Playback, press the MENU button.

-Jump 10 Images Jumps over 10 images at a time.
-Jump 100 Images Jumps over 100 images at a time.
+: 10 Jump 10 Images Jumps over 10 images at a time. :100 Jump 100 Images Jumps over 100 images at a time.
+S Jump to My Category Jumps to images registered to categories (p.
+104). ?
 Jump Shot Date Jumps to the first image in each shooting date group.
-Jump to first Jumps to still images only.
-Jump to Movie Jumps to a movie.
+6 Jump to first Jumps to still images only.
+M Jump to Movie Jumps to a movie.
+Jump to Favorites Jumps to images tagged as favorites only.
+A3100/S

-The number of images matching the search filter will appear on the right side of the screen except for $\widehat{f{\mathbf{n}}}$ and $\widehat{f{\mathbf{n}}}$.
+The number of images matching the search filter will display on the right side of the screen except for \widehat{m} and \widehat{m} .